KastnerRG/Read_the_docs/docs/project2.rst

 * **Question 3:** What is the effect of using simple operations (add and shift) in the CORDIC as opposed to multiply and divide?
 How does the resource usage change?
 Performance?
 Accuracy?

-* **Question 4:** These questions all refer to the LUT-based implementation of the Cartesian to Polar transformation: Summarize the design-space exploration that you performed as you modified the data types of the input variables and the LUT entries.
+* **Question 4:** These questions all refer to the lookup table (LUT) implementation of the Cartesian to Polar transformation.

   - How does the input data type affect the size of the LUT?
-Precisely describe this relationship.

-  - How does the output data type affect the size of the LUT?
-Precisely describe this relationship.
+How does the output data type affect the size of the LUT?
+Precisely describe the relationship between input/output data types and the number of bits required for the LUT.

+  - The testbench assumes that the inputs x, y are normalized between [-1,1].
+What is the minimum number of integer bits required for x and y?
+What is the minimal number of integer bits for the output data type R and Theta?

-  - How does the precision of the input and output data types affect the accuracy (RMSE) results?
+  - Modify the number of fractional bits for the input and output data types.
+How does the precision of the input and output data types affect the accuracy (RMSE) results?

-  - The testbench assumes that the inputs will be normalized between [-1,1].

-  - What is the performance of the LUT implementation.
+  - What is the performance (throughput, latency) of the LUT implementation.
 How does this change as the input and output data types change?

   - What advantages/disadvantages of the CORDIC implementation compared to the LUT-based implementation?

-  In particular, what are the trends with regard to accuracy (measured as error)?
-How about resources?
-What about the performance?
-Is there a relationship between accuracy, resource usage, and performance?

 6) Submission Procedure
 -------------------------